 When we see animals as the wise, sensitive creatures they are, we discover great vistas of knowledge in the natural world that are often missed.
 During his first weeks in his forever home with his beloved “Mama,” Thomas offered up to me his truths about living for the moment, choosing happiness, and the nature of love.
 It’s been my privilege to work with Thomas and his family as an animal communicator and Reiki practitioner, and with their permission, I am able to share with you some of his wonderful insights.

 A word about animal communication: Animal communication is like any other form of telepathic, intuitive conversation.
 The thoughts and feelings of people and animals carry energetic signatures, communicated through very primal, nonverbal channels.
-Every person and animal has individual filters of species, culture, and understanding through which the information comes, and it may be perceived in pictures, words, feelings, physical sensations, or knowing.
+Every person and animal has individual filters of species, culture, and understanding through which the information comes, and it may be perceived in pictures, words, feelings, sensations, or knowing.
 The word messages developed during sessions with Thomas obviously are not actual sentences spoken by the dog, but they are the way his unique spiritual voice was expressed.

 Love: Thomas says, “Dogs don’t put a stopper on the bottle of love.
 Dogs don’t measure love – we feel and lie down in it and are it.”
 When a dog loves you, he loves fully, without reserve or hesitation.
 Never worry that a dog won’t love you enough, and don’t be jealous when an animal companion shows affection for others.
 Thomas meets everyone with an open heart, ready to exchange friendship and camaraderie.
 Everyone has a chance to be included in his circle of love.

-Dogs don’t make judgments about physical appearance or abilities, and they don’t care how big your house is or what you do for a living.
+Dogs don’t make judgments about appearance or abilities, and they don’t care how big your house is or what you do for a living.
 They care about the quality of your character and your capacity to love.
 When an animal loves you, it’s a response to your lasting inner beauty.

-Courage: Thomas shared the terror of a blind stray, crossing a street while cringing in fear at car horns and squealing brakes and shouted words.
+Courage: Thomas shared the terror of a blind stray, crossing a street while cringing at car horns and squealing brakes and shouted words.
 Unable to find food or enough water to support his metabolic disease, he persevered.
 He went from place to place, scary unseen mysteries with strangers, but he kept trying.

 He was grateful for the cool safety of Animal Lifeline after the hot, chaotic streets.
 His kennel and the barking of the other dogs scared him, but he made friends with everyone who worked there.
 He wasn’t sure what the shelter was, but he took courage from the kind voices and gentle hands, and he kept dreaming of a person and a place of his very own.